FutureSex/LoveSounds: Accolades

 The album earned numerous best-of lists in 2006 and the following years.
 Music magazine Rolling Stone listed FutureSex/LoveSounds as their 26th among 2006's top 50 albums of the year.
 On the British newspaper The Observer, the album made it at number 47 on the publication's list best 50 albums of 2006.
 On the general publication Time, the album is ranked eighth among its list of ten best albums in 2006.
 The publication notes that Timberlake "levitates into a falsetto that honors Prince and Michael Jackson without stealing from them".

 FutureSex/LoveSounds earned numerous best-of-the-decade lists.
-Rolling Stone ranked it 46th on their top 100 albums of the 2000s - calling it "an avant-garde sprawl of abstract electronica and hallucinatory space funk".
+Rolling Stone ranked it 46th on their top 100 albums of the 2000s, calling it "an avant-garde sprawl of abstract electronica and hallucinatory space funk".
 Entertainment Weekly ranked the album at number nine on their list of 10 best albums of the decade.
 It says that FutureSex/LoveSounds is an album that "redefined pop's cutting edge".
 Earlier in 2008, the album made it at number 31 on the magazine's 100 new classics in music.
-The album received additional acclaim from Pitchfork Media and Slant Magazine, ranking the album at number 79 and 49 on their respective "Best of the 2000s" lists.
-In 2013, Vibe named it the greatest album of the 2000s and ranked it at 5 on their list of "The Greatest 50 Albums Since '93".
-In 2015, Spin made a list of the 300 best albums of the past 30 years (1985-2014), ranking the album at number 101.
+The album received additional acclaim from Pitchfork and Slant Magazine, ranking the album at number 79 and 49 on their respective "Best of the 2000s" lists.
+In 2013, Vibe named it the greatest album of the 2000s and ranked it at number five on their list of "The Greatest 50 Albums Since '93".
+In 2015, Spin made a list of the 300 best albums of the past 30 years (1985–2014), ranking the album at number 101.